soeirosantos/vault-gcp-backend-terraform/README.md

 vault
 ```

-We are intentionally leaving the process run in foreground so we can easily
+We are intentionally leaving the process running in the foreground so we can easily
 copy the root token and follow the logs.

-After the configuration is applied we'll use the Vault CLI to generate a service
+After the configuration is applied, we'll use the Vault CLI to generate a service
 account key.
-If you don't have it installed you can use
+If you don't have it installed, you can use:

 ```bash
 $ docker run --rm -it -e VAULT_ADDR='http://localhost:8200' --net=host vault /bin/sh